ljwagerfield/multiverse/docs/0.0/Backlog.md

 - Resources can include: resources; cash; ships

 # Add statistical queries
 - The most violent players.
 Vigilantes could use this list to hunt down troublesome players that target trade ships.
+Add bounties!
 - Security of each region.
 Similarly to above, self-proclaimed security forces could aim to keep this value high.

 # Add sophisticated cost variance on resources